DFanny-5/ETC-platoon/README.md

-#Then can use : ./run_etc.sh in the ddpg file to run the test
+#Then can use : ./run_etc.sh in the ddpg file to run the test.